pantor/learning-pick-and-place/README.md

 <hr>
 </p>

-In this repository, we've published the code for our publication [*Self-supervised Learning for Precise Pick-and-place without Object Model*](https://pantor.github.io/learning-pick-and-place/).
+In this repository, we've published the code for our publication [*Self-supervised Learning for Precise Pick-and-place without Object Model*](https://pantor.github.io/learning-pick-and-place/) (RA-L 2020).
 As only parts of the code were specifically written for this publication, we introduce the code structure regarding the overall project idea.

 <p align="center">
  <a href="https://drive.google.com/file/d/16NdOv_DnqTnZuyejMnWwtg-25bPpuqwT/view?usp=sharing">